adhithyaLakshmivarapu/spec-community/client/README.md

-# College Ask It Out App
+# SPEC COMMUNITY App

-This project is for helping college students ask their doubts from any senior/student in same field.
+This project is for helping St.Peters Engineering college students ask their doubts from any senior/student in same field.

 Project preview: [AskItOut](https://askitout.netlify.app/).